jgmalcolm/jgmalcolm.github.io/_posts/2018-02-16-quantum-error-correction.md

 to $t$ errors, $d > 2t+1$.

-One last important concept to define is that of the *dual* of a code define to be the set of all words orthogonal to the code.
+One last important concept to define is that of the *dual* of a code is defined to be the set of all words orthogonal to the code.
 We denote the dual as $\C^\perp = \{s \in \B^n : s\cdot t=0,\ \forall t \in \C\}$.

 We conclude this summary of classical coding theory by mentioning that, in